TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.search/basicservice90percentquota-public.md

     selfHelpType="advisorRecommendationMetadata"
     cloudEnvironments="Public"
 />
-# You are close to exceed storage quota of 2GB
+# You are close to exceeding storage quota of 2GB
 ---
 {
   "recommendationOfferingId": "2be23fe8-3b59-46d2-bcb6-cdf01ede0583",